-- i) Provision of land for eEmployment uses development will generally be supported: - within or on the edge of a settlement, - through the expansion intensification or extension of existing sitespremises, - as part of a farm diversification scheme, - through the re-use or replacement of an existing building, or - in a rural location where this is essential for that type of business. - ii) Proposals for live-work developments will be supported in locations considered suitable for open market residential development.
+- i) Employment development will generally be supported: - within or on the edge of a settlement, - through the intensification or extension of existing premises, - as part of a farm diversification scheme, - through the re-use or replacement of an existing building, or - in a rural location where this is essential for that type of business. - ii) Proposals for live-work developments will be supported in locations considered suitable for open market residential development.